Lora S. Irish was WoodCarver of the year in 2007. Lora posted a great how-to instruction on stop cuts. Use the below link.

 Thank you for visiting and I look forward to your comments.

-The best and most affordable carving tool is one that will be around for years!
+The most affordable carving tool is one that will be around for years!

 I work in a profession where burnout is a huge problem.
 I am an IT professional where there is always a hot project or a customer need, or something.
 It is never ending and sometimes it is impossible to take 30 minutes of uninterrupted to have lunch.